Silverman-Lab/mutt/README.md

 ## Wrapper functions for MicrobialScaleRepository package:
 - `microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object
+    - Default tries all parse.R scripts.
+Currently, not all parse.R scripts are finished so warnings() will appear.

 # Functionality (for now):